-On May 9, 2017, the Company completed its previously announced reorganization (the "up-REIT Reorganization") to operate through a customary "up-REIT" structure.
+During 2017, the Company completed its reorganization (the "up-REIT Reorganization") to operate through a customary "up-REIT" structure.
 Under this structure, the Operating Partnership now holds substantially all of the Company's assets and is the parent company of, among others, CSL Capital, LLC, Uniti Group Finance Inc. and Uniti Fiber Holdings Inc.

 Our UPREIT structure, enables us to acquire properties by issuing to sellers, as a form of consideration, limited partnership interests in our operating partnership, (commonly called "OP Units").
-The limited partner equity interests in our operating partnership are exchangeable on a one-for-one basis for shares of our common stock or, at our election, cash of equivalent value.
+The limited partner equity interests in the Operating Partnership are exchangeable on a one-for-one basis for shares of our common stock or, at our election, cash of equivalent value.
 We believe that this structure will facilitate our ability to acquire individual properties and portfolios of properties by enabling us to structure transactions which will defer taxes payable by a seller while preserving our available cash for other purposes, including the possible payment of dividends.
-We issued limited partnership interests as part of the acquisition consideration for the recently completed acquisitions of Hunt and Southern Light.
+We issued limited partnership interests as part of the acquisition consideration for the acquisitions of Hunt and Southern Light in 2017.